-4.5.1 In each year, within guidelines agreed by the Vice-Chancellor, the DVC and Provost shall consult with the Faculties before determining the total number (quota) of commencing domestic Commonwealth Supported students to be admitted to each undergraduate academic program.

-4.5.2 In order to group and rank applicants with different types of qualifications, the DVC and Provost may determine program quotas, or sub-quotas of the quotas in 4.5.1 in each year, such as the Year 12, Higher Education, TAFE and Special Entry Sub-quotas.
+- a In each year, within guidelines agreed by the Vice-Chancellor, the DVC and Provost shall consult with the Faculties before determining the total number (quota) of commencing domestic Commonwealth Supported students to be admitted to each undergraduate academic program. - In order to group and rank applicants with different types of qualifications, the DVC and Provost may determine program quotas, or sub-quotas of the quotas in 4.5a in each year, such as the Year 12, Higher Education, TAFE and Special Entry Sub-quotas.

-4.5.3 Eligibility for one sub-quota of an academic program does not necessarily make an applicant ineligible for another, and applicants with more than one type of qualification may be eligible for two or more sub-quotas of the same program, at the same time.

-4.5.4 In order to better match the actual commencing student intake with the set quota, the DVC and Provost may authorise a mid-year intake for selected programs.

-4.5.5 Faculties may set quotas for enrolment in individual courses - or course quotas - and shall determine and publish the selection criteria for the filling of these quotas.
+- c Eligibility for one sub-quota of an academic program does not necessarily make an applicant ineligible for another, and applicants with more than one type of qualification may be eligible for two or more sub-quotas of the same program, at the same time. - d In order to better match the actual commencing student intake with the set quota, the DVC and Provost may authorise a mid-year intake for selected programs. - e Faculties may set quotas for enrolment in individual courses or course quotas and shall determine and publish the selection criteria for the filling of these quotas.

-4.6 General Admission Requirements - Domestic Applicants
+4.6 General Undergraduate Admission Requirements - Domestic Applicants

-4.6.1 Applications

-- a Unless otherwise prescribed in this policy, domestic applications for the University's undergraduate academic programs must be made through the South Australian Tertiary Admissions Centre (SATAC), and offers of admission shall be made only through SATAC or by an officer of the University authorised by the DVC and Provost to do so. - b Domestic applications for Honours programs must be made through individual Schools.
+- 4.6.1 Applications - a Unless otherwise prescribed in this policy, domestic applications for the University's undergraduate academic programs must be made through the South Australian Tertiary Admissions Centre (SATAC), and offers of admission shall be made only through SATAC or by an officer of the University authorised by the DVC and Provost to do so. - b Domestic applications for Honours programs must be made through individual Schools.